wagov/wasocshared/advisories/20230206001-VMware-Targetted-Ransomware.md

 # VMware ESXi servers targetted by ESXiArgs ransomware - 20230206001

 ## Overview
-An article published by BleepingComputer is noting an increasing amount of reports of attackers actively targetting unpatched VMware ESXi servers containing a Remote Code Execution (RCE) vulnerability to deploy a new "ESXiArgs" ransomware.
+An article published by BleepingComputer is noting an increasing amount of reports of attackers actively targeting unpatched VMware ESXi servers containing a Remote Code Execution (RCE) vulnerability to deploy a new "ESXiArgs" ransomware.

 VMWare released an official advisory for the CVE on **23rd Februrary 2021**: [https://www.vmware.com/security/advisories/VMSA-2021-0002.html](https://www.vmware.com/security/advisories/VMSA-2021-0002.html)